Chart Color Schemes

 Alexandra has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, the population of Alexandra (Vic.) is estimated at around 2,795 as of November 2025.
-This reflects a decrease of 6 people (0.2%) since the 2021 Census, which reported a population of 2,801 people.
-The change is inferred from the resident population of 2,784, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 9 validated new addresses since the Census date.
-This level of population equates to a density ratio of 35 persons per square kilometer.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 54.0% of overall population gains during recent periods.
+As of November 2025, the estimated population of the Alexandra (Vic.) statistical area (Lv2) is around 2,836.
+This reflects an increase of 35 people since the 2021 Census, which reported a population of 2,801.
+The change is inferred from AreaSearch's estimation of the resident population at 2,759 in June 2024, based on the latest ERP data release by the ABS, and an additional 9 validated new addresses since the Census date.
+This results in a population density ratio of 35 persons per square kilometer.
+The primary driver for this population growth was interstate migration, contributing approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the Victorian State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, a significant population increase in the top quartile of Australia's regional areas is forecast, with the suburb expected to increase by 747 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 27.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation from LGA to SA2 levels.
+Considering these projections, a significant population increase is forecast for the top quartile of Australia's regional areas.
+The Alexandra (Vic.)
+(SA2) is expected to increase by 742 persons to 2041, reflecting an overall increase of 25.7% over the 17 years.

 Frequently Asked Questions - Population